Determining and Transmitting US Citizenship

 Different rules apply for children born out of wedlock or born before 1986.

-Your child born abroad may perhaps not qualify for US citizenship at birth becuase the American parent(s) has not satisfied the US presence requirement.
-In this case there are currently two methods for having your minor child (under age 18) naturalized as a US citizen: The Child Citizenship Act of 2000 (child immigration) and naturalization under Section 322 (using Form N-600K).
+Your child born abroad may perhaps not qualify for US citizenship at birth because the American parent(s) has not satisfied the US presence requirement.
+There are two methods for possibly having your minor child (under age 18) naturalized as a US citizen: The Child Citizenship Act of 2000 (child immigration) and naturalization under Section 322 (using Form N-600K).
+One or both of these methods may be applicable in your case.